I've had a sports complex for a long time, and now you're gonna hear about it.

 #18 – Honorable mention to Jeremy Maclin, who would have won this “competition” if he had spent another couple years in town.
 But “The Hawk” Ben Hawkins played eight solid years with the Eagles, recording an amazing 18.3 yards per reception over that time.
 He hit the endzone 32 times for the Birds, amassing nearly 5,000 yards in the air.

 #19 – Literally nothing to pick from here, so we’ll give it to Tom Dempsey.
 Yes, the guy who had the field goal record for all those years.
 After booting that 63-yarder for the Saints in 1970, he spent the next four years with the Eagles.
 And he was fine.
 That’s about all.
-You expected JJ Arcega-Whiteside?
+Josh Sweat only wore this in his final Eagles season, so we can’t give it to him, sorry.

 #20 – Andre Waters was a fearsome defender for a decade for the Birds, but then came a guy who made this number his forever.
 Hall of Famer Brian Dawkins went all-out on every play for the Eagles over thirteen seasons.
 Is he on the proverbial “Mount Rushmore” of Philadelphia sports?
 Maybe call 97.5 and argue over that one.
 All I know is, he was the best Eagle I ever saw.

 #21 – Here’s a number that offers up some good choices.
 First you have Joe Scarpati, who was an interception machine for the Eagles in the 1960’s.
 As in, on defense.
 He wasn’t a Mike McMahon-type interception machine.
 And we all remember Bobby Taylor, who had nine solid seasons for the Eagles during the Ray Rhodes/Andy Reid era.
 But the best #21 in team history is Eric Allen.
-A borderline Hall of Famer, he had five Pro Bowl selections during his seven seasons with the team, then still played another seven productive seasons in the league after leaving town.
+He had five Pro Bowl selections during his seven seasons with the team, then still played another seven productive seasons in the league after leaving town.
 But his best work was with the Birds.
+And now, he’s finally in Canton.

 #22 – Duce Staley of pickle juice fame is probably the name that leaps most immediately to mind for Birds fans of our generation, but he does not claim the top spot at this number.
 Instead, it goes to Timmy Brown.
 He was an outstanding all-around halfback for the Eagles from 1960-68, and he excelled in the kick return game as well.
 He holds the franchise record for most kick return yards (4483) and touchdowns (5).